Postgraduate research courses

 Aims and objectives

-- help develop your confidence in speaking
+- help develop your confidence and fluency in speaking

 - enable you to become aware of certain strategies used by speakers to participate in discussions